emericklaw/Bruce-App-Store/README.md

 ## Installation

-Place the `AppStore.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.
+Place the `App Store.js` file in your Bruce device's `/scripts` directory and run it through the `JS Interpreter` menu.

 ## How to Publish Your Own App to the App Store?